Curtin-Colombo-Programming-Club/Hello-World/README.md

 ## So how do you start your coding journey?
 ### STEP 1: FIGURE OUT WHY YOU WANT TO CODE

-if you don’t have an end goal, you may become frustrated and stop learning before you get to the fun.
+If you don’t have an end goal, you may become frustrated and stop learning before you get to the fun.

-I want you to think about why you want to know how to code.
+Think about WHY you want to know how to code.
 Think about the projects you want to complete, why this skill excites you, and what resources you have available.

 For example, say you want to become a developer to earn more income for your family.
-Do you know where you want to work and what projects they need developers for?
+Would you happen to know where you want to work and what projects they need developers for?
 Are you ready to put in the time to learn to code, learn the right programming languages, and build projects that show you have what it takes?

 Setting broad goals can be overwhelming so start with smaller, more specific goals.
 For example, say you want to build a mobile app for your friend who is training for a half-marathon one year from now.